 Holding that smartphone and praying for a text message to pop up; or endless checking a Facebook page to see if the object if our affection has publicly upgraded his status as “in a relationship”; or have been thrilled to have that one photo, the one in which both of us are smiling, limbs intertwined, as evidence that love has sunk it first roots into the heart’s rich soil of hope, and is growing.

 As I read that last sentence above I am laughing at myself and at my eagerness to determine which romance sub-genre, contemporary or historical, presents the greatest challenge to cutting a literary path to a happy ending.

 Isn’t it the goal of every romance novelist, no matter the sub-genre, to tell an engaging story that keeps the readers wondering all the way to the end whether or not the would-be couple will find a way to get their information through, and to unite as one, no matter how many mountains/untruths/gossip-mongers they have to move to do it?

-What matters is that the love is moving forward, that hope is alive and well in lives and actions – and communications – of two hearts trying, usually against the odds, to become one.
+What matters is that the love is moving forward, that hope is alive and well in the lives and actions – and communications – of two hearts trying, usually against the odds, to become one.

 Maybe the romantics among us should consider taking a real-life page from historical novelists and immerse ourselves in the joys of sending our significant other a slow and sweet promise of love, contained in, say, a good old-fashioned love letter.